Are we a good fit?

 It was not a straight line to becoming a therapist.
 The years of childhood unhappiness took their toll on my early education and rather than attend university, I opted for an early escape from home and became a theatre manager in another city.
 I then spent 20 years in the media, making a career as a producer and writer.
 I moved first to the USA then back to New Zealand then South Africa and eventually the UK, where I founded a creative coaching practice, working with performing artists across the spectrum of creative industries.
 I later expanded the practice to embrace high-profile public speakers and performers including business leaders and politicians.
 As I became increasingly fascinated with the deeper aspects of human behaviour, I returned to my childhood ambition and began to follow the path I had identified all those years ago.
 After surviving a difficult divorce, I wrote a new script for my life which took me down the road of training to become a therapist, initially in London and then later completing post-graduate studies in Australia.

-Now for the qualifications: Two post-graduate masters degrees – social science and family therapy; certified Ericksonian hypnotherapist and master coach.
-I’ve also trained in advanced intensive couples counselling with the world’s leading couples therapists including John Gottman, Esther Perel and Dan Wile.
+Now for the qualifications: I hold a Masters in Social Science and a Masters of Family and Systemic Therapy.
+I am also a certified Ericksonian hypnotherapist and master coach.
+I’ve trained at the Anna Freud Centre and the Tavistock & Portman in London and the Ackerman Institute of the Family in New York.
+My ongoing learning has embraced advanced training with some of the world’s leading couples therapists, including John & Julie Gottman, Esther Perel and Dan Wile.
 I am committed to a path of lifelong learning.

 I have now been practising couples counselling for over ten years integrating the wisdom and language of ancient traditions with insight from many schools of psychology and philosophy.
 My approach is systemic and integrative, embracing a solution-focused stance with a quest for meaning and relational connection.
 I’m influenced by the dialogical philosophy of Martin Buber and the existential philosophy of Søren Kierkegaard.
 My life has also embraced a spiritual quest exploring the rich tapestry and wisdom of ancient mysticism, especially the Zohar, which is the foundational work in the literature of Jewish mystical thought known as Kabbalah.
 So that’s my brief story.
 If you’re still reading this, I suspect we may have already started our couples counselling work together.